janasabino/janasabino/README.md

 - 🔭 I’m currently studying and working with <a href="https://stackshare.io/janasabino/my-stack">this stack</a>.

 - 💬 Let's talk about Linguistics, Literature, Natural Language Processing and Cognitive Systems!
-Or about any tool or technology in <a href="https://stackshare.io/janasabino/my-stack">my stack</a>?
+Or about any tool or technology in <a href="https://stackshare.io/janasabino/my-stack">my stack</a>? :relaxed: